Cover Image

 The racer-results.php file in DerbyNet exhibits an unauthenticated Cross-Site Scripting (XSS) vulnerability through the mishandling of the racerid parameter in the URL.
 The vulnerability specifically arises within the HTML <title> tag, where the application dynamically inserts the value of the racerid parameter directly without any form of sanitization or encoding.

-Attackers can exploit this vulnerability by crafting a URL that includes malicious JavaScript code as part of the racerid parameter.
-For instance:
+Attackers can exploit this vulnerability by crafting a URL that includes malicious JavaScript code:

 This crafted URL closes the <title> tag prematurely and injects a <script> tag that, when executed, can perform actions such as displaying an alert box, among other potential malicious activities.